initiative-sh/initiative.sh/data/about.md

   history and can be saved to your `journal`, so you don't need to worry about forgetting to scribble down a generated name that came up in conversation.

-*(initiative.sh is under active development and not all features described have been implemented yet.
-Please check back regularly for updates, which will be published in the `changelog`.)*
+*(initiative.sh is incomplete and not all features described have been implemented yet.
+Please check back for updates, which will be published in the `changelog`.)*

 Type or click `help` to get started.